Chan Is Missing: Chinese America and absence

 The absence, ambiguity, and lack of definite character in the film are central themes in Chan Is Missing, and reflect how the film takes on the challenge of being an early Chinese/Asian American feature narrative.
 Chan Is Missing is able to use the absence of Chan to fill that space with a series of a broad and complicated portrait of San Francisco's Chinese American community.
 According to Diane Mei Lin Mark, who wrote the framing essay for the movie's published screenplay, "this very presentation of diversity among Chinese American characters in a film is a concept largely untested in American movies."
 The diversity is addressed in the film in at least two ways.
 First, there is Chan himself, who every character seems to have a different impression of.
 In a voiceover monologue at the end of the film, Jo explains, "Steve thinks that Chan Hung is slow-witted, but sly when it comes to money.
 Jenny thinks that her father is honest and trustworthy.
 Mrs. Chan thinks her husband is a failure because he isn't rich.
 Amy thinks he's a hard-headed political activist...Presco thinks he's an eccentric who likes mariachi music."
 Chan, it would seem, is meant to stand in for the Chinese American community as a whole.

 Second, there is also an eclectic cast of other Chinese American characters that Steve and Jo encounter while looking for Chan.
 That includes Henry, the cook, who wears a Samurai Night Fever T-shirt while singing "Fry Me to the Moon" as he stir-fries in the kitchen.
 Both Chan and the film's characters suggest that Chinese America, is also impossible to easily summarize or characterize.

 Film scholar Peter Feng suggests that Chan Is Missing can be understood via the metaphor of a doughnut: "Each character...holds a doughnut that contains the possibilities of for Chinese American identity in its center.
 Each of the film's characters only serve to widen that hole, thus widening the space for spectatorial subjectivity and by extension, Asian American subjectivity."

+In a 2022 interview, Wang noted that his experiences with his older brother (who dealt with schizophrenia when living in America) played a distinct role of influence in the film, albeit from a distance.

+Sound and language

 Wayne Wang discusses a scene with Wood Moy (Jo), Peter Wang (Henry) and Marc Hayashi (Steve).

 Cast/Crew t-shirt after making 1982 film.